-Another way to get involved and support the PTA in our fundraising initiatives, would be by signing up to www.easyfundraising.org.uk.
+Rutlish PTA would ask all parents and carers to help support them in their fundraising initiatives by signing up to www.easyfundraising.org.uk.
 For every purchase you make on-line to thousands of high street brands, a donation is made to the school!